Aliases for PLOD2 Gene

 GeneCards Summary for PLOD2 Gene

 PLOD2 (Procollagen-Lysine,2-Oxoglutarate 5-Dioxygenase 2) is a Protein Coding gene.
 Diseases associated with PLOD2 include Bruck Syndrome 2 and Bruck Syndrome.
-Among its related pathways are Lysine degradation and Degradation of the extracellular matrix.
+Among its related pathways are Lysine degradation and Collagen biosynthesis and modifying enzymes.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is COLGALT1.
+An important paralog of this gene is PLOD1.

 UniProtKB/Swiss-Prot for PLOD2 Gene